seralexeev/xrabbit.dev/README.md

 date: 22-07-2025
 ```

-Because of this, the idea leads to several other problems.
-Initially, I thought about making several nodes that work with the camera.
-Since only one process can access the camera I thought about local streaming through the ZED SDK.
-That is, one process connects to the camera and streams a compressed h264 stream.
-Also, the SDK allows you to read all other parameters through streaming as if you are using the camera locally.
-But the problem is that streaming through the SDK highly depends on hardware compression and without it crashes and does not work.
+Because of this, the idea brings a few other problems.
+At first, I thought about making several nodes that work with the camera.
+Since only one process can access the camera, I thought about local streaming through the ZED SDK.
+So, one process connects to the camera and streams a compressed h264 stream.
+The SDK also allows you to read other parameters through streaming as if you’re using the camera locally.
+But the problem is the streaming in the SDK really depends on hardware encoding and without it everything crashes and doesn’t work.

 ---